 - 6. An investor links their CEX wallet to the ONCHAINID of the exchange.
 This step is crucial for ensuring that the exchange can track the wallet as part of its operations and be able to enforce any necessary compliance rules. - 7.
 The linked wallet is then registered in the Identity Registry of the Token by a token agent.
 This registration ensures that the wallet is recognized by the token's system and can interact with it. - 8.
 Once the registration is complete, the investor can initiate the deposit.
 The system checks the ONCHAINID of the depositor to validate the transfer from the investor's wallet to the CEX ONCHAINID. - 9.
 Depending on the compliance rules set on the contract, certain restrictions may be enforced.
-For instance, monthly limits on deposits and withdrawals per investor can be implemented.
+For instance, monthly limits on deposits and withdrawals per investor can be implemented. - 10.
+The transfer of tokens is then completed, and the investor's tokens are deposited into the CEX.

-tokeny - Accelerating Capital Markets with Tokenization - www.tokenv.com - contact@tokeny.com
+tokeny - Accelerating Capital Markets with Tokenization - www.tokeny.com - contact@tokeny.com